buggyrace/buggy-race-about/docs/faq.md

 Announcements are uniquely dangerous because if you accidentally fail to "balance your tags" they can have a destructive effect on page layout (including the pages for fixing it).
-You can resolve this this by editing the announcement to remove the offending HTML.
+You can resolve this by editing the announcement to remove the offending HTML.
 Specifically, you can [disable the HTML to get to the edit-announcements pages](running/announcements.html#recovering-from-an-announcement-with-critically-broken-html).